 After introducing myself I asked where the leak was coming in, and she showed me that the water would leak in her garage from the ceiling.
 Then I asked what the previous companies had done to try to fix the problem and let me just say that some people have no business doing this type of work.
 I feel bad for Mrs. Irshad because she spent her money with these companies to fix a problem and once they got paid to do the repairs which weren’t even proper fixes they never came back to help her address the leak.

 The first thing I did to evaluate the leak was pulling out my hose and perform a water test on the flashing.
 I was already pretty sure that the flashing was the issue based on where the leak was coming from.
 Leaking flashing is one of the common causes of chimney leaks.
 Based on the water test I was able to confirm that the leak was coming from the flashing.
 At that point I was 100% confident that the job required chimney flashing repair.
-This also reassured Mrs. Irshad that the flashing was indeed the source of the problem and made her feel a lot more comfortable about the repairs I recommended.
-Here are some pictures of the job from start to finish.
+This also reassured Mrs. Irshad that the flashing was indeed the source of the problem and made her feel a lot more comfortable about the repairs we recommended.